ResearchScientist/ResearchScientist/README.md

 # Welcome

-I'm a cognitive neuroscientist interested in researching the perception of sounds as they encode meaning in the context of language.
+I'm a cognitive neuroscientist researching how our brain perceives meaning within sounds in the context of language.

 <blockquote>Cognitive Neuroscience Researcher</blockquote>